-If you’re looking for an ACT prep guide, chances are that you’re considering using The Official ACT Prep Guide 2019-2020.
-After all, it comes directly from the test-makers, it’s recently been updated, and you can even get it as an eBook.
+If you’re looking for an ACT prep guide, chances are that you’re considering using The Official ACT Prep Guide 2020-2021.
+After all, it comes directly from the test-makers, it’s recently been updated, and you can even get it as an eBook with additional online materials.
 What’s not to love?

 Let’s take a look at its strengths, first.

 Even though you’d think that a prep book directly from the creator of the test would mirror it perfectly, this hasn’t historically been the case with the ACT’s prep guides.
 However, The Official ACT Prep Guide went through a major update for the 2019 version.
 Since then, its test questions have been reflective of what you’ll see on test day, both in terms of difficulty and in terms of content tested.
 This is still true in the 2020-2021 version.